Leo-Zubiri/my-website/docs/datascience/IBM/01_datascience.md

 **Example**: we can say that age and height can be described using a linear regression model.
 Since a person's height increases as age increases, they have a linear relationship

 ![](./img/regression_example.png)

+---

+## Cloud

+Delivery of on-demand computing resources
+- Networks
+- Servers
+- Storage
+- Applications
+- Services
+- Data centers
+Over the Internet on a pay-for-use basis

+### What is Cloud computing

+Applications and data that users access over the Internet rather than locally
+- Online web apps
+- Secure online business applications
+- Storing personal files
+  - Google drive
+  - OneDrive
+  - Dropbox

+**Benefits**
+- No need to purchase applications and install them on local computer
+- Use online versions and pay a monthly subscription
+- More cost-effective
+- Access most current software versions
+- Save local storage space
+- Work collaboratively in real time

+**Essential characteristics**
+- on-demand self-service
+- broad network access
+- resource pooling
+- rapid elasticity
+- meseaured service

+**Deployment models**
+- public
+- private
+- hybrid

+**Cloud Service models**
+- **IaaS**.
+Infrastructure as a Service.
+You can access the infrastructure and physical computing resources such as servers, networking, storage, and data center space without the need to manage or operate them.
+- **PaaS**.
+Platform as a Service.
+You can access the platform that comprises the hardware and software tools that are usually needed to develop and deploy applications to users over the internet
+- **SaaS**.
+Software as a Service.
+Software licensing and delivery model in which software and applications are centrally hosted and licensed on a subscription basis.